Hypnosis for the Seriously Curious

 1. How long does the DKSH hypnosis study course take?

-Most people in full-time employment, or with families and other commitments will take about a year to complete the six Modules of the course.
+Most people in full-time employment, or with families and other commitments will take about a year to complete the five Modules of the course.
 This represents approximately 400 hours of study and practise.

 2. When can I start?